newshorts/InlineVideo/README.md

+### ABOUT THIS BRANCH
+* Re-coded in ES6
+* Removed jquery dependency
+* Removed all event listeners, onproess, onmetadata, onloadeddata, onloadstart.
+Add them back if you need them
+* Removed auto converting video tags with "playsinline" attribute.
+Instead, the developer pass in the video and canvas idendifier in the contructor
+* Removed auto create canvas element.
+I think adding them in HTML code is more obvious and the developer has more control over the dimension and positioning

+### TODO
+* Add function to play an audio file along with the video
+* To write a fall back to native feature if the mobile device is Android

 ### UPDATE: I'm under water with work right now.
 Should be back to contributing to this repo in about 2 weeks.
 At that point, I'll post a development plan for this.
 Thanks for your patience!

 ## Synopsis